 Reading Public Library

-The expansion of the Reading Public Library benefits the Town with several new community meeting spaces, as well as a new light-filled reading and stack rooms.
-The renovation of the existing building also significantly enhances the value of this historic facility through improved accessibility, better functional organization, improved safety, abatement of hazardous materials, integrity of the building envelope, and renewed mechanical systems of higher efficiency.
+The design scope included program verification and conceptual layout and design studies to refine the functional relationships and address existing spatial limitations.
+The expansion benefits the Town with several new community meeting spaces, as well as a new light-filled reading and stack rooms.
+The renovation significantly enhances the value of this historic facility through improved accessibility, better functional organization, improved safety, abatement of hazardous materials, integrity of the building envelope, and renewed mechanical systems of higher efficiency.

 Want to work with us?
 Get in touch.